httpie/cli/README.rst

 ``@/path/to/file``) whose content is used as if it came from ``stdin``.

-It has the advantage that **the** ``Content-Type`` **header will automatically be set** to the appropriate value based on the filename extension.
+It has the advantage that **the** ``Content-Type`` **header is automatically set** to the appropriate value based on the filename extension.
 For example, the following request sends the verbatim contents of that XML file with ``Content-Type: application/xml``: